chanely99/gamestudio-f18/workshop-6-FlappyBird/README.md

 If so, it'll reset the timeSinceLastSpawned, and generate a random y position for the column.
 It'll then move the column the player just passed to be just right offscreen of the player.

 Awesome.
-All we need to do now is take the columns we created and drag them into our project window to make them a prefab.
+First attach this script to the GameController.
+Take the column object we created and drag it into our project window to make it a prefab.

 # Scripts
 BirdController.cs